Nickel-Plated Lead Shot (11 lbs/bag)

 Patterning: Fiocchi, the maker of Golden Pheasant nickel-plated shotshell loads, has tested nickel-plated lead with numerous guns and choke combinations and found that pattern efficiency is increased on an average by 4%.

-Sizing note: Pellets may have a larger size variation tolerance due to metric European sizing and the heavy plating process.
+Sizing note: Pellets may have a slightly larger size variation tolerance due to metric European metric sizing and the heavy plating process.
 Pellet diameters and pellet counts per load will differ from those to which American shooters have become accustomed.

 Comparing Magnum, Chilled and Plated Lead Shot: